pressbooks/pb-cli/README.md

 	--user=<user>
 		sets request to a specific WordPress user

+### wp pb make-pot

+Create a POT file for a WordPress project.

+Exactly the same as: https://github.com/wp-cli/i18n-command#wp-i18n-make-pot

+Adds support for `.blade.php` templates.

 ## Installing

-Installing this package requires WP-CLI v1.3.0 or greater.
+Installing this package requires WP-CLI v2.1.0 or greater.
 Update to the latest stable release with `wp cli update`.

 Once you've done so, you can install this package with: